If you own or manage a small business, you probably learned a long time ago that:

 Range of Connectivity

 Not only are business-class routers faster and more secure, they also extend farther and have the ability to operate on different channels.
 If your wireless router operates on a different channel than others in the area, you can expect to experience fewer conflicts between devices, and better connections throughout your office or facility — especially if you have workstations that are spread out or separated by walls and/or electrical equipment.
 That, my friend, is a win-win situation.

 Wolf Technology Group is a small business itself, so we definitely understand the value in finding ways to save money.
 But, on the other hand, we also understand why you can’t sacrifice the equipment you need just to save a few dollars.
 In the case of WiFi routers, the price savings aren’t that great, and for what you lose in speed, security, and range, it just doesn’t add up.

 To learn more about wireless networking in the Greenville, SC or Atlanta, GA areas, contact Wolf Technology Group today!
 We can conduct site surveys to identify WiFi performance issues, design custom wireless networks, improve existing network speed and security, and more!
 Just give us a call at (833) 482-6435 or contact us online.

-If you enjoyed this article, please check out other posts on our blog and join us on Facebook, Twitter, LinkedIn, and Google+ to see how else we can help your Greenville, SC or Atlanta, GA area business succeed!
+If you enjoyed this article, please check out other posts on our blog and join us on Facebook, Twitter, and LinkedIn to see how else we can help your Greenville, SC or Atlanta, GA area business succeed!